-Chinese lanterns (Physalis alkekengi) are invasive perennial plants grown for their colorful and delicate orange pods, which, true to the common name, remind one of those paper lanterns sometimes used to decorate with an Oriental theme.
+Chinese lanterns (Physalis alkekengi) are invasive perennial plants grown for their colorful and delicate orange pods, which, true to the common name, remind one of those paper lanterns sometimes used to decorate with.
 Here's the problem with growing these plants: using rhizomes, they can easily spread out of control in your landscaping, causing you more headaches in landscape maintenance than their beauty and uniqueness warrants.

 In the case of Chinese lanterns (as with other invasives that spread via rhizomes), eradication efforts must largely focus on the root system.
-Also expect to be battling this aggressive spreader for an extended period of time (but you probably already surmised that!), as you would, for example, the notorious spreader, Japanese knotweed.
-Here's what I recommend doing:
+Also expect to be battling this aggressive spreader for an extended period of time, as you would, for example, the notorious spreader, Japanese knotweed.
+Here's what we recommend doing:

-- If you choose to continue using Roundup (many people won't use Roundup, but you mention that you have been), you can do so without worrying about accidentally killing your flowers.
-Roundup is a non-selective herbicide, so this is always a concern.
-Sometimes repeated sprayings are required (over the course of years) to achieve eradication for some of the tougher invasive plants.
+- If you choose to continue using an herbicide, you can do so without worrying about accidentally killing your flowers.
+Sometimes repeated sprayings of herbicides are required (over the course of years) to achieve eradication for some of the tougher invasive plants.

 - You can avoid having the lantern rhizomes getting all tangled up with the root systems of your good plants.

-B. To further isolate the Chinese lanterns and keep them from spreading any further, corral them with some kind of barrier.
-To use an extreme example, I discuss building a bamboo barrier in an article I wrote about containing bamboo.
-Different plant, similar problem.
+To isolate the Chinese lanterns and keep them from spreading any further, corral them with some kind of barrier.

 Alternatively, you could avoid the spreading problem all together by just planting them in a container instead of in the ground.